 Aquaplaning

 Aquaplaning or hydroplaning can be caused by heavy rainfall.
-A layer of water builds up between a vehicle’s tyres and the surface of the road.
+A layer of water builds up between a vehicle’s tyres and the road’s surface.
 The tyres cannot grip the road as they usually would, and this causes a lack of traction.
 This may cause the driver to lose control, leaving them unable to steer, brake or accelerate.

 Do Not Make Unnecessary Journeys

-If you know there is bad weather outside, or on the way, you should not drive unless it’s essential.
-Never drive through water if you are unsure of how deep it is, and it can be hazardous, and you can lose control or stall the engine if it is water damaged.
+If you know there is bad weather outside or on the way, you should not drive unless necessary.
+Never drive through water if you are unsure of how deep it is.
+It can be hazardous, and you can lose control or stall the engine if it is water damaged.
 You can check weather updates on Met Éireann.

 If it is critical for you to drive through a flooded area, you must check your brakes and dry them as soon as possible.
 To do this, keep pushing on the brake pad lightly while the car is moving, and you should do this for a few kilometres to dry them completely.